-This topic introduces the ArcGIS profile which covers the diagrams, toolboxes and elements that you will work with including connectivity rules and topologies.
-You are able to select the ArcGIS perspective from the Geospatial group which will set the tool up for modeling geodabases.
+This topic introduces the ArcGIS profile, which provides the diagrams, Toolbox pages and elements that you will wor,k with including connectivity rules and topologies.
+You are able to select the ArcGIS perspective from the Geospatial group, which will set the tool up for modeling geodabases.